 After another five miles at a very nice pace, I took my second break at the Carl A. Newhall Lean-to.

-After a steep climbs after the shelter to the summits of Gulf Hagas Mountain, West Peak, and Hay Mountain, a combination of speed and rocks caused me to slip and fall, slamming the side of my leg into the rock.
+After a steep climb after the shelter to the summits of Gulf Hagas Mountain, West Peak, and Hay Mountain, a combination of speed and rocks caused me to slip and fall, slamming the side of my leg into the rock.
 After sitting to rest for five or six minutes, I kept going, but stopped after a quarter of a mile, deciding that this would be a good time to actually take a break.

 Continuing from there, I summited White Cap Mountain; the climb to the summit being slow only because it was steep.